-The Australian Jesuits last week announced the Apostolic Priorities that will guide the religious order’s activities in Australia over the next five years.
+The Australian Jesuits have announced the Apostolic Priorities that will guide the religious order’s activities in Australia over the next five years.

 In February, the international Jesuits announced the Universal Apostolic Preferences (UAPs), the result of a 16-month discernment process for the Jesuits and their partners in mission across the globe.